 Katrin Kosenkranius / gallerist and web shop administrator

 A-Gallery provides two exhibition spaces – VAULT and WINDOWS.
 The programme is put together by our curator and board, which consists of jewellery artists.
 Our programme is compiled a year in advance and an open call for it is held every fall.
 The open call welcomes artists whose work stems from contemporary jewellery and craft practices and their context in broader visual culture.
-The open call for the 2022 programme has ended.

 WINDOWS is A-Gallery’s platform for micro exhibitions, established in 2019 with the aim of showcasing both new and previously exhibited works of practitioners in the field of contemporary jewellery in a compact format.
 WINDOWS has found a home in the display windows of a former goldsmith’s shop established in 1891 and extends the gallery’s exhibition space into shared public space.
 See our exhibition programme here.